rhasspy/piper-sample-generator/README.md

 On an NVidia 2080 Ti with 11GB, a batch size of 100 was possible (generating approximately 100 samples per second).

+Setting `--max-speakers` to a value less than 904 (the number if LibriTTS) is recommended.
+Because very few samples of later speakers were in the original dataset, using them can cause audio artifacts.

 See `--help` for more options, including adjust the `--length-scales` (speaking speeds) and `--slerp-weights` (speaker blending) which are cycled per batch.

 ### Augmentation